 That is why you need to look for a Registered Nutritionist - that's what I am and that is why I have the letters RNutr. after my name.

 1. A Registered Nutritionist provides recommendations you can trust.
-They will have a graduate degree in Nutrition and most likely a postgraduate degree in a specialist nutrition area too.
+They will have a first degree in Nutrition and most likely a postgraduate degree in a specialist nutrition area too.
 They won't advise faddy diets; the advice you receive will be safe and appropriate.

 3. Prevention is better than cure.
 A Registered Nutritionist is qualified to provide personal advice and support; plans with strategies to take control of your health.
 If you are predisposed to certain genetic conditions or have a family history of illness, a registered nutritionist's specialty is coming up with practical advice to make sure you can minimise the risks.
 They will help you understand food, your body and the impact your lifestyle may have on your health.